Dialogical Companion

 3) Safety-first

-Safety is a first-class concern: layered recognition, clear escalation gates, human oversight, and transparent boundaries.
-The assistant uses language to notice overload, risk, and readiness for reflection, then changes its stance accordingly rather than treating safety as a single on/off switch.
+Boundaries are a first-class concern: layered orientation, clear support signposting, human oversight, and transparent limits.
+The assistant uses language to notice overload and readiness for reflection, then changes stance accordingly rather than treating support as a single on/off switch.

 Oversight and audit